 Compliance with these requirements does not relieve the Permittee from responsibility to maintain continuous compliance with the terms and conditions of this permit or the resulting liability for failure to comply.
-Refer to Section G14 of this permit for specific information regarding non-compliance Upon request of the Permittee, Ecology may waive the requirement for a written report on a case-by-case basis, if the immediate notification is received by Ecology within 24 hours.
+Refer to Section G14 of this permit for specific information regarding non-compliance.